 Pepper Money

-- Scope: Australia’s first widely available 40‑year mortgage provider—from late 2024.
-Pepper stepped into the gap left by traditional banks.
-It caters to buyers needing flexibility in repayments over time.
+- Scope: One of Australia’s first widely available 40‑year mortgage providers (late 2024).
+Pepper Money stepped into the gap left by traditional lenders and targets buyers needing flexible repayment structures.

 - Key features: 100% offset account, unlimited extra repayments, no break fees.
-You can pay off the loan faster without penalty.
-Their flexible structure makes it easier for self-employed and non-standard borrowers to qualify.
+Their flexible structure suits self‑employed and non‑standard borrowers.

 Credit Union SA

-- Key features: Construction loans, offset accounts, extra repayments.
-You get the benefit of managing repayments flexibly while building equity.
-It’s a strong option if you’re planning to live in SA long-term.
+- Key features: Construction loans, offset accounts, extra repayments allowed.
+A strong choice for buyers planning to live long‑term in South Australia.

 Other Smaller Lenders